Key Differences Between A Khata and B Khata Property Tax

 Why Upgrade from B Khata to A Khata?

-The expenses involved in upgrading from B Khata to A Khata can differ based on the property and local authorities.
+The expenses involved in upgrading from B Khata to A Khata can vary based on the property and local authorities.
 Also, certain properties may not qualify for conversion from B Khata to A Khata.

 How to Upgrade from B Khata to A Khata?